Statement of expectations for the Anti-Dumping Commission

 In your role leading a best practice regulator, my expectations are that you:

-- regularly assess and analyse the commission’s progress against the performance measures established in my department’s Annual Report, and best practice regulatory performance principles encouraged by the Department of Finance
+• regularly assess and analyse the commission’s progress against the performance measures established in my department’s Annual Report, and best practice regulatory performance principles encouraged by the Department of Finance; and

 Engagement across the anti-dumping system

 I recognise the important role of the International Trade Remedies Forum (the Forum), and its membership, to advise me on the operations of the anti-dumping system.
-As convenor of the Forum, you facilitate the work of Forum members in identifying pressure points within the system and opportunities for improvement, and present me with their views.
+As convenor of the Forum, you facilitate the work of Forum members in identifying pressure points within the system and opportunities for improvement and present me with their views.
 This includes convening subcommittees, where appropriate, to support the wider Forum.
+I also recognise the recent achievement of the forum in presenting its report of the Strengthening the Anti-Dumping System Sub-Committee, and I will further consider the areas recommended by the membership for improvement.

 In addition, I expect you to:

-- work closely with the Australian Border Force to assist them in enforcing anti-dumping and countervailing measures and to combat noncompliance by importers
+• work closely with the ABF to assist them in enforcing anti-dumping and countervailing measures and to combat noncompliance by importers;

-- maintain a close relationship with the Department of Foreign Affairs and Trade (DFAT) including in the defence of Australia’s trade remedy system in the WTO
+• maintain a close relationship with DFAT, including in the advancement of Australia’s trade remedies policy goals and interests in the WTO;

 In engaging with my department, I expect:

-- you to work with the Secretary where relevant and appropriate, including making available the considerable expertise and data holdings of the commission and sharing any market intelligence that can assist the work of my department
+• you to work with the Secretary where relevant and appropriate, including making available the considerable expertise and data holdings of the commission and sharing any market intelligence that can assist the work of my department; and

 Statement of Intent

 I would appreciate your response to this letter in the form of a statement of intent as soon as practicable.
 Your response should outline how the commission proposes to meet my expectations and how you will embed best practice regulatory performance principles into its work.
-To enable greater transparency and accountability, I intend for this statement of expectations and your statement of intent to be made public.
+To enable greater transparency and accountability, I ask that this statement of expectations and your statement of intent be published on the commission’s website.

 Yours sincerely